abbasogaji/json-reserves/readme.md

 contains important list of information stored in JSON format

 ### list currently include:
-* Countries and States
+* List of Countries and States
-* Academic Degrees
+* List of Academic Degrees in world